 - Replacement value coverage (vs. actual cash value coverage),

 - Broader coverage terms such as breakage, mysterious disappearance, increase in market value up to 150% for individually itemized pieces, the choice to repair or replace, and coverage for items on loan or consignment,

 - Diminution of value for pairs or sets, and

 - Risk management tools to mitigate loss.

 It is important to work with a knowledgeable insurance professional who understands the complexities of insuring passion investments and who has relationships with knowledgeable advisory resources, such as art appraisers and advisors.
 Look for a qualified broker who can help you understand the risks associated with passion investments, refer you to reputable appraisers, and help secure appropriate coverage for your treasured belongings.

-Please note that Marsh PCS Personal Risk Advisors are risk and insurance advisors and are not licensed or authorized to deliver financial advice.
+Please note that MMA PCS Personal Risk Advisors are risk and insurance advisors and are not licensed or authorized to deliver financial advice.
 You are encouraged to consult with your financial advisors regarding your investment portfolio.